-111111111111111111111111111111111111111 Program Model Goal Instructional Approach Content-Based ESL English learners will attain full proficiency in English in order to participate equitably in school.
-English learners receive all content area instruction (English language arts and reading, mathematics, science, and social studies) by teacher(s) certified in ESL and the appropriate grade level and content area. proficiency in English in order to participate English learners receive instruction in English language arts and reading (ELAR) by an ESL certified teacher.
-A pull-out model can be implemented by an ELAR and ESL certified teacher within the ELAR classroom through co-teaching of an ESL certified teacher and ELAR certified teacher through an additional ESL/ELAR course provided by an ESL and ELAR certified teacher
+Program Model Goal Instructional Approach Content-Based ESL Emergent Bilingual students will attain full Emergent Bilingual students receive all content area instruction (English language arts and reading, mathematics, science, and social studies) by teacher(s) certified in ESL and the appropriate grade level and content area. proficiency in English in order to participate equitably in school.
+Emergent Bilingual students receive instruction in English language arts and reading (ELAR) by an ESL certified teacher.
+Pull-Out ESL A pull-out model can be implemented by an ELAR and ESL certified teacher within the ELAR classroom through co-teaching of an ESL certified teacher and ELAR certified teacher through an additional ESL/ELAR course provided by an ESL and ELAR certified teacher